Do you know how much of your working day is spent looking for information in your inbox?

 You can either create a Label, or share an existing label with chosen team members, or external partners (if for instance, you are working with an offshore team, freelancers or external agencies).
 All members of the shared Label have access to the emails filed inside the Label.
 Unlike forwarded emails, team members have access to full email threads, including future replies.

 You can assign an email to a team member, and work together on email threads, avoiding duplicate conversations or missed emails.

 By sharing email labels you immediately increase transparency and accountability around team emails, create efficient and successful team collaboration, and benefit from advanced automation features.

-The applications of shared labels are universal.
+The use cases for shared labels are endless.
 For example, marketing teams can create a label to share conversations related to a new campaign with the sales team or conversations related to invoices with the accounting department.

 It only takes a couple of clicks to set up Gmelius’ shared email labels.
 Once an email label is shared, you can find it nested under the Gmelius label on your left sidebar.